 If you don’t want to spend that amount on fast storage, consider getting a large HDD instead, for backing up your inactive projects to free up room on your fast drives for your active projects.
 On a side note: Redundant Backups / Archiving should be mandatory anyway!

 That leaves us with the PSU and Case.
 For this kind of build, you’ll need about 750W.
-If you plan on upgrading or adding more GPUs in there future, you can also consider buying a PSU with more Wattage now.
+If you plan on upgrading or adding more GPUs in the future, you can also consider buying a PSU with more Wattage now.

 I recommend getting a Modular Power Supply, as they reduce the clutter inside your case substantially, and that increases airflow.